drogue-iot/reqwless/README.md

 NOTE: TLS verification is not supported in no_std environments for `embedded-tls`.

+In addition to common headers like `.content_type()` on requests, broader `.headers()` functions on both request and response objects access arbitrary header values.

 If you are missing a feature or would like an improvement, please raise an issue or a PR.

 ## TLS 1.2*, 1.3 and Supported Cipher Suites